Pain in your mouth can make the joy of eating disappear — especially if the pain seems to worsen right as you’re about to eat.

 They’re most likely to occur in:

-- People who are prone to dehydration (including the elderly)
+- People who are prone to dehydration (including those over the age of 65).

-If a doctor is able to see the stone, he or she may be able to remove it in the office by giving the patient a local anesthesia and making a tiny incision over the stone.
+If a doctor is able to see the stone, they may be able to remove it in the office by giving you a local anesthesia and making a tiny incision over the stone.

 If it’s not visible, a doctor will use a CT scan with contrast to locate it.
 If the stone is very deep, the doctor may want to remove it using a relatively new technique called salivary sialendoscopy.